Box-Tools/BoxKit/paper/paper.md

 # Ongoing work

-Our ongoing work focuses on using BoxKit to improve performance of Scientific Machine Learning (SciML) applications and using it as part of a broader workflow that integrates Fortran/C++ based applications with state-of-art machine learning packages available in Python shown by dotted lines in \autoref{fig:workflow}.
+Our ongoing work focuses on developing BoxKit to improve performance of Scientific Machine Learning (SciML) applications and using it as part of a broader workflow that integrates Fortran/C++ based applications with state-of-art machine learning packages available in Python shown by dotted lines in \autoref{fig:workflow}.